 Direct resident involvement can help to advise on changes.

-Representatives may raise valid reasons for new or alterations to current policy but these are subject to alteration by the bureaucrats and our representatives have very little sway on design, the end results are not always recognisable to the initial concept, but most of all they are rarely in the best interest of residents/tenants once the faceless well paid bureaucratic system have altered the concept.
+Representatives may raise valid reasons for new or alterations to current policy but these are subject to alteration by the bureaucrats and our representatives have very little sway on design, the end results are not always recognisable when viewed with the initial concept.
+Most of all they are rarely in the best interest of residents/tenants once the faceless well paid bureaucratic system have altered the concept.

 The bureaucrats ensure councillors have most answers at the ready when questioned about current subjects, but you will always know if an area is not covered as the standard reply is "I'll take the details and get back to you"!.

 Many people have a perception that councillors know everything!
 Of course this is not true, the people who come up with the figures, legality, answers to awkward questions, current legislation and anything else that councillors debate, (argue for and against) and eventually endorse and implement, is recommended and produced by the vast amount of well paid people (bureaucrats) who are employed and in situ no matter which political party are in power.

 Why don't we (the residents) feel or believe that councillors are listening or acting in OUR BEST INTEREST?